-McCormick, a Democrat, was the representative for Missouri's 3rd congressional district from 1867 to 1873.
+McCormick was the representative for Missouri’s 3rd congressional district and was a Democrat.
+He served from 1867 to 1873.

 From Dec 1867 to Mar 1873, McCormick missed 370 of 1,731 roll call votes, which is 21.4%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000